 Shopping in Bali can sometimes be a little stressful especially if you are in the main tourist location like Kuta, Seminyak or Canggu.
-This is mainly because these places are so far from the location the products are made they bump up the price to specifically target tourist.
+This is mainly because these places are so far from the location the products are made they bump up the price to specifically target tourists.
 Now I am not saying that you can’t find good deals in these locations but Seminyak shopping can be a lot more expensive and a lot more stressful than say, Ubud shopping.
-If you are truly trying to have the best time in Bali while staying on budget its all about knowing where to go and knowing how to bargain.
+If you are truly trying to have the best time in Bali while staying on budget its all about knowing where to go and knowing how to barter.
 If you can figure these two things out you can really get the most out of your money while shopping for all the unique Bali souvenirs.

 What to buy in Bali

 Shopping in Bali is so much fun when you know the right things to buy.
 This beautiful island is known for some main things such as: